marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   Note that the ``access`` attribute merely specifies how an object referenced by the pointer argument can be accessed; it does not imply that an access **will** happen.
-Also, the ``access`` attribute does not imply the attribute :gcc-attr:`nonnull` ; it may be appropriate to add both attributes at the declaration of a function that unconditionally manipulates a buffer via a pointer argument.
-See the :gcc-attr:`nonnull` attribute for more information and caveats.
+Also, the ``access`` attribute does not imply the attribute :fn-attr:`nonnull` ; it may be appropriate to add both attributes at the declaration of a function that unconditionally manipulates a buffer via a pointer argument.
+See the :fn-attr:`nonnull` attribute for more information and caveats.

 .. index:: alias function attribute

-.. gcc-attr:: alias ("target")
+.. fn-attr:: alias ("target")

   The ``alias`` attribute causes the declaration to be emitted as an alias for another symbol, which must have been previously declared with the same